How to Design Relational Database with ERD?

 Example: School

-An entity relationship diagram (ERD) is a visual form of relational databases.
+An entity relationship diagram (ERD) is a visual form of a relational database.
 People use ERDs to model and design relational databases.
 The following is an ERD that depicts the tables for a simple school system.

 school example

-School and Student are entities (note: In ERD, the term "entity" is often used instead of "table".
-They are actually the same).
-In the School table, there are two columns - id and name. id is the primary key (PK) column, which is in bold and has a key symbol next to it.
-A primary key is capable in uniquely defining records in a table.
+School and Student are entities (note: in an ERD, the term "entity" is often used instead of "table"; they are actually the same).
+In the School table, there are two columns: id and name. "id" is the primary key (PK) column, which is in bold and has a key symbol next to it.
+A primary key is capable of uniquely defining records in a table.
 In other words, there must not be two (or more) school records that share the same id.
 Student, another table, has a foreign key column, namely SchoolId.
-It is a reference to the primary key Id in the School table.
-Note that foreign keys need not be unique.
+It is a reference to the primary key "Id" in the School table.
+Note that foreign keys do not need to be unique.
 Multiple student records can share the same School ID.
-In a real world scenario, there can be multiple students studying at the same school and therefore have the same school id.
+In a real-world scenario, there can be multiple students studying at the same school, and therefore, they would have the same school id.

 Relational Database Design with ERD

-If the database you are going to build consists of a few tables only, you do not need to design it at all.
-You can simply use the management tools provided by the database management system, or run a few SQL statements to get the database built.
-However, this would hardly be the case in real world.
+If the database you are going to build consists of only a few tables, you do not need to design it at all.
+You can simply use the management tools provided by the database management system or run a few SQL statements to get the database built.
+However, this is hardly the case in the real world.

 creating school db

-1. It provides a means for you to study the data structure, to make sure necessary tables and relationships are well included.
-In addition, well-designed database leads to efficient data addition and retrieval.
+1. It provides a means for you to study the data structure and to make sure that the necessary tables and relationships are well-included.
+In addition, a well-designed database leads to efficient data addition and retrieval.

-2. During the design process, you can understand not only the data structure but also the target system can be better.
-This helps your team to develop the rest of the system.
+2. During the design process, you can better understand not only the data structure but also the target system.
+This helps your team develop the rest of the system.

 3. Assume you have recently developed a system.
-Three years later your client has updated the business plans and strategies and request you to upgrade the existing database to fulfill the new requirements.
+Three years later, your client has updated their business plans and strategies and has requested that you upgrade the existing database to fulfill the new requirements.
 It would be a pain to plan and execute changes by looking into the database to study the table definitions.
-Database design always gives you a clear picture of what you have done.
+A database design always gives you a clear picture of what you have done.

-4. Database design is not just for you.
+4. A database design is not just for you.
 It also allows your clients to review and comment on your work.
-It would not be likely that the clients have the technical knowledge to understand exactly how the database works.
-But a high-level visual design can help them to see if your design meets their needs or not.
+It is not likely that your clients will have the technical knowledge to understand exactly how the database works, but a high-level visual design can help them see if your design meets their needs.

-A good database design does take time and effort to develop and conceive.
-A helpful database design software can help you to reduce time and effort spent.
-Visual Paradigm provides you not only with an ERD tool but also a set of visual modeling features that helps you to express your design ideas more easily and quickly.
-It supports most of the popular relational database management systems in the market today.
+A good database design takes time and effort to develop and conceive.
+A helpful database design software can help you reduce the time and effort spent.
+Visual Paradigm provides you not only with an ERD tool but also a set of visual modeling features that help you express your design ideas more easily and quickly.
+It supports most of the popular relational database management systems on the market today.
 Here is a list of supported databases:

 1. Oracle